Can you consolidate defaulted student loans?

-If you have federal student loans, you’re officially in default if you haven’t made your scheduled student loan payments in 270 days, or if you’ve missed a Perkins Loan payment.
+If you have federal student loans, you’re officially in default if you haven’t made your scheduled student loan payments in 270 days or missed a Perkins Loan payment.
 At that point, your entire balance plus interest and fees will be due, and your loan servicer may also tack collection fees on top of that.

 Fortunately, there are a couple of ways to get out of default: You can rehabilitate your federal student loans or consolidate them through the Direct Consolidation Loan program.
-You may choose to consolidate any defaulted federal student loan, with one exception: Defaulted Direct Consolidation Loans may be consolidated again only if you add another loan to the consolidation.
+You may consolidate any defaulted federal student loan, with one exception.
+Defaulted Direct Consolidation Loans may be consolidated again only if you add another loan to the consolidation.

-Keep in mind that this applies only to federal student loans; private student loans cannot be consolidated in the same way, and the specific rules for getting out of default depend on your lender.
+This applies only to federal student loans; private student loans cannot be consolidated in the same way.
+The specific rules for getting out of default depend on your lender.